hendersonad/hendersonad.github.io/index.md

 ---

-Hello, I'm Alasdair and I am a Research Fellow in epidemiology at the London School of Hygiene &amp; Tropical Medicine.
-My research uses large datasets of electronic health records to investigate mental health outcomes in people with skin conditions such as eczema and psoriasis.
+Hello, I'm Alasdair and I am biostatistician and epidemiologist working in the School of Cardiovascular and Metabolic Health at the University of Glasgow with a particular focus on heart failure.